 4. Avoid Fines and O-Licence Breaches

-If a vehicle fails a roadside check or is involved in an incident, poor maintenance records can trigger penalties, or even a Public Inquiry.
-Inspections protect your compliance and your licence.
+If a vehicle is stopped by roadside enforcement or is involved in an incident, a history of poor or missing maintenance records can trigger severe financial penalties or even lead to a formal Public Inquiry regarding your fitness to hold an O-Licence.
+Thorough inspections serve as your primary defense.

 5. Improve Insurance and Audit Outcomes